-<stimulus number>\<stimulus name and parameters>\frametimings.txt
+<stimulus number><stimulus name and parameters>frametimings.txt

 Frame times were saved in seconds.
 An offset of 35 ms has already been added for alignment with the spike times because of an internal delay between the graphics card and the display device.
-The list of recorded stimulus names for each session is stored inside "stimuli names.txt" file.
+Stimulus names could be found in the "stimuli_names.txt" file.